5roop/task4/README.md

 I will proceed with using the SETimes dataset as evaluation dataset.
 I expect the training times to get a bit longer due to the linear nature of NB classifier, the results will likely be better because we have no montenegrin, so the metrics might be higher due to that.

-It turned out I was sorely mistaken; even tho we have much more data, the pipeline only needed 3min10s to run.
+It turned out I was sorely mistaken; even though we have much more data, the pipeline only needed 3min10s to run.
 ```
 Clf: Naive Bayes
 Train: tail_pp